The GDPR came into force on 25 May 2018 with the intention of harmonising European data protection laws with the demands

 Personal Data can only be processed if one of the following legal basis is in place:

 For most private businesses, there is likely to be consideration of both performance of a contract and legitimate interests as the legal basis for processing.

-The GDPR recognises various privacy rights for Data Subjects, which aim to give individuals more control over their Personal Data.
+The GDPR recognises various privacy rights for Data Subjects, which aim to give individuals more control over their Personal Data including the right to:

 An organisation is required to raise reportable Personal Data breaches or security incidents to the regulator within 72 hours of becoming aware of it.

 Systems, procedures and policies should be in place to ensure consistent monitoring and the ability to rapidly report data breaches or security incidents.

 The maximum fine under the GDPR is up to 4% of annual global turnover or €20 million, whichever is greater.

 The UK’s supervisory authority, the ICO (Information Commissioner’s Office) also has a range of investigative, corrective and advisory powers to ensure compliance with the GDPR.

 Individuals can bring claims for compensation and damages against both controller and processors where there is a breach of the GDPR.